-2.4 Connection with the t-vector and the s-vector Formalisms
+2.4 Connection with the t-vector and the s-vector formalisms

 In the previous two sections we derived the vibrational kinetic energy in internal coordinates by introducing the body-fixed frame x and using the inverses of the arbitrarily defined x(X) and y(x) transformations.
-In this section we show the relationship of our method to those that are generally used for this purpose in the literature, one those based on the $X \to y$ transformation $^{1,33,39}$ (s-vector formalism) as well as on the $y \to x$ transformation $^{1,40}$ (t-vector formalism).
+In this section we show the relationship of our method to those that are generally used for this purpose in the literature, one those based on the X \rightarrow y transformation^{1,33,39} (s-vector formalism) as well as on the y \rightarrow x transformation^{1,40} (t-vector formalism).

 The s-vector formalism provides the exact vibrational Hamiltonian for the full-dimensional vibrational problem.
-To derive the reduced-dimensional kinetic energy and the mass matrices using the $\mathbf{X} \to \mathbf{y}$ transformation, it is necessary to extend the set of variables to a full set of internal variables and first construct the full-dimensional $\mathbf{G}{y,vib}$ (see Eq.
-(3)), then calculate the full-dimensional $\mathbf{M}{y,vib}$ by inversion.
-Then columns and rows corresponding to the constrained variables are omitted from it as it is done in the case of the method proposed in the present paper, and finally the reduced-dimensional $\mathbf{G}{y,vib}$ matrix is calculated by inversion.
+To derive the reduced-dimensional kinetic energy and the mass matrices using the $\mathbf{X} \rightarrow \mathbf{y}$ transformation, it is necessary to extend the set of variables to a full set of internal variables and first construct the full-dimensional $\mathbf{G}{y,vib}$ (see eqn (3)).
+Then one can either calculate the full-dimensional $\mathbf{M}{y,vib}$ by inversion, then delete rows and columns and invert again, or directly correct the block of $\mathbf{G}{y,vib}$ corresponding to the kept variables (ref.
+19, Appendix IX) to account for the effect of the constrained ones.

-The t-vector formalism requires the definition of a body-fixed frame (e.g., Eckart frame), which is rarely the absolute co-rotating frame.
+The t-vector formalism requires the definition of a bodyfixed frame (e.g., Eckart frame41), which is rarely the absolute co-rotating frame.
 To compensate for the arising spurious rotation during the change of internal coordinates of the molecule, rotational coordinates need to be introduced and a rovibrational Hamiltonian has to be constructed to make possible the exact description of the vibrational problem.
-The reduced-dimensional Hamiltonian is directly obtained by using only those vibrational t-vectors which belong to nonconstrained internal variables.
+The reduced-dimensional Hamiltonian is directly obtained by using only those vibrational t-vectors which belong to non-constrained internal variables.

-The method presented in this work is analogous to the tvector formalism also in the sense that both are based on the $d\mathbf{x}/d\mathbf{y}$ derivatives and allow the direct construction of a reduced-dimensional Hamiltonian.
+The method presented in this work is analogous to the t-vector formalism also in the sense that both are based on the dx/dy derivatives and allow the direct construction of a reduceddimensional Hamiltonian.
 However, instead of introducing rotational variables, our method exploits the orthogonality of the mass-scaled translational and (instantaneous) rotational basis vectors (3N-component) to vibrational ones so that rotation and translation are exactly removed.
-This approach provides a pure vibrational kinetic energy expression equivalent with the one provided with the svector formalism.
+This approach provides a pure vibrational kinetic energy expression equivalent with the one provided with the s-vector formalism.

-It can be shown that the inverse mass matrix $\mathbf{G}{y,vib}$ in the svector formalism (Eq.
-(3)) is the inverse of the $\mathbf{M}{y,vib}$ mass matrix in Eq.
-(22).and that this does not hold for the reduced-dimensional case as the pure-vibrational infinitesimal mass-scaled Cartesian displacement vectors corresponding to the various internal coordinates are not orthogonal to each other in general.
+It can be shown that the inverse mass matrix $G{y,vib}$ in the s-vector formalism (eqn (3)) is the inverse of the $M{y,vib}$ mass matrix in eqn (22) and that this does not hold for the reduceddimensional case as the pure-vibrational infinitesimal massscaled Cartesian displacement vectors corresponding to the various internal coordinates are not orthogonal to each other in general.
 This also implies that the s-vector formalism in full internal dimensionality is in fact a reduced-dimensional approximation, because it considers only vibrations and translational and rotational coordinates are simply omitted.
 This raises the question how it can be exact for vibrations.
 The reason for this is the inherent orthogonality of vibrations to rotations and translations in mass-scaled infinitesimal displacement space.

-2.5 Normal Mode Analysis in Internal Coordinates
+2.5 Normal mode analysis in internal coordinates